 Incorrect cancer diagnosis – It’s not unheard of for patients to be incorrectly diagnosed with cancer.
 This includes the identification of cancer in the wrong parts of the body, or an incorrect diagnosis all together.
 When this occurs, the patient is often subjected to expensive and physically/emotionally draining treatments (such as chemotherapy) that put the patient at unnecessary risks.

 Delayed cancer diagnosis – On the same topic, if cancer is mistaken for a different medical condition or the diagnosis is missed altogether, proper treatment could be delayed resulting in serious health issues or death.

 According to the Journal of Oncology Practice, “In the United States, medical errors cause approximately 44,000 to 98,000 unnecessary deaths each year and as many as 1,000,000 excess injuries.
 Disclosure of these errors is a highly charged ethical and legal issue.
 While physicians correctly perceive an ethical duty to disclose an error to a patient deterrent factors like lawsuits and other punitive actions cause a “disclosure gap.”
 (American Society of Clinical Oncology, 2008)

 MALPRACTICE ATTORNEYS IN BROWARD COUNTY

-The main office of Di Pietro Partners, LLP is in Ft.
-Lauderdale, Florida in Broward County; however, if necessary, our experienced trial lawyers can work remotely with clients regardless of their location.
+The main office of Di Pietro Partners is located in Fort Lauderdale of Broward County; however, if necessary, our experienced team of malpractice lawyers can work remotely with clients regardless of their location.
 In other words, as long as your issue occurred within the State of Florida, we can help.
-Additionally, our Law Firm has several satellite offices throughout the State.
+Additionally, our law firm has several satellite offices throughout the state.
 These office locations are available by appointment only and include the following areas: